urbanspectra-nyc/Mad-Libs-Generator/README.md

 [adjective]
 ```

-A preview will appear as you type on the right side of the screen, and you can copy and paste the source code from the middle.
+- A preview will appear as you type on the right side of the screen.
+- We can copy and paste the html source code from the middle column.

-Look at the sample .txt and ascii files for further guidance.
+- Look at the sample .txt and ascii files under /examples/ for further guidance.

+### Enhancements
+- [ ] Use mini vocab set.
+- [ ] Commit to several languages.
+- [ ] List target words below.
+Use hint rather than part of speech?